Videography and select photography by Brendan Donohue.

 She attended Springfield College where she studied Rehabilitation Counseling and has extensive experience in Special Ed classrooms as an art teacher and para-educator.
 That is likely the most fun she will ever have, legally.

-She is the author of the popular blogs, In Others’ Words, and The Golden Repair on DivorcedMoms.com.
-Her work has been featured on Trigger Points Anthology, No Make-up Required, The Huffington Post and in Boston Magazine.
-Laura is a frequent public speaker on the topics of story, child sexual abuse and shamelessness, and was a contributor at Wild Goose Festival 2016.
+She is the author of She Wrote It Down, How a Secret-keeper Became a Storyteller and the popular blogs lauraparrottperry.com and The Golden Repair on DivorcedMoms.com.
+Her work has been featured on Trigger Points Anthology, No Make-up Required, Huffington Post, and in Boston Magazine.
+Laura is a frequent public speaker on the topics of story, childhood sexual abuse, addiction, and shamelessness, and was a contributor at Wild Goose Festival 2016 and 2017.

-To hear Laura speak on those topics and more, please check out her interviews on The Practical Minimalists and Spiritual Charlotte.
+To hear Laura speak on those topics and more, please check out her interviews on The Practical Minimalists, Spiritual Charlotte, Poema, The Good Word, The Grass Gets Greener, You Need to Read, and The Post-Traumatic Enlightenment Summit.

 She is also a survivor of sexual abuse.
 And she's talking about it.
 Shamelessly.